Trinovantes/userscript-old-reddit-emotes/README.md

 # Userscript Old Reddit Emotes

 Embed custom subreddit emotes in old.reddit.com.
-You need to use the new Reddit editor to post emotes because the old editor will automatically escape emote codes.
+You still need to use the new Reddit editor to post emotes because the old editor will automatically escape emote codes.

 ![](.github/img/preview.png)